-Internship funding is available to enrolled, W&M undergraduate students, who have received 60 credits and are majoring in public policy.
+Internship funding is available to enrolled/continuing W&M undergraduate students, who have received 60 credits and are majoring in public policy.
 International students (F1/J1 visas) may apply; however, they should consider any effect the award would have on tax status -- please consult the Reves Center for more information.
 Awards are limited to one per student per year.
 Applicants must have a minimum 2.75 GPA at the time of application and remain in good standing throughout the internship.
-If the Spring 2020 cumulative GPA falls below 2.75, the funding award will be subject to review.
+If the Spring 2021 cumulative GPA falls below 2.75, the funding award will be subject to review.
 Applicants need to be in good disciplinary status with W&M as well and the selection process will involve a review of Dean of Student’s records.
 Students who have honor code or academic or disciplinary conduct violations are ineligible for internship funding under this Fellowship Program.
 In addition, students are ineligible for the program if they transfer or withdraw from W&M before, during, or after the internship is completed.
+Graduating students and other students not returning to take courses in Fall 2021 are not eligible.

 Internships supported under this Fellowship Program must involve substantive public policy work, which includes the formulation and/or evaluation of international, national, state, or local government policies or programs.
-This work can take place in government agencies, private consulting firms, advocacy organizations, or other organizations involved in public policy.
+This work can take place in government agencies, private consulting firms, advocacy organizations, or other organizations involved in public policy, and is not limited to any geographic location.
 The student internship experience can include varied types of activities including, but not limited to, the following:

 - Attend briefings and seminars where policies are discussed